Plan for Business Continuity with a Buy–Sell Agreement

 Many businesses fail to plan for the untimely death of a business owner.
 Whether your business is a sole proprietorship, a partnership, or a close corporation, the death of a business owner can be costly to your business and your family.

 We can help.
-With the use of life insurance and buy-sell agreements, cash can be available to assist with the orderly, economical adjustments following the death of a business owner.
+With the use of life insurance in combination with a buy-sell agreement, cash can be available to assist with the orderly, economical adjustments following the death of a business owner.

 Before any decision is made, your tax advisors should be consulted and a lawyer should prepare any business documents that may be needed.